StampDutyBack logoStampDutyBack

 When did stamp duty change in 2025?

 The main changes took effect on 1 April 2025, when the temporary higher nil-rate thresholds expired.
-The additional dwelling surcharge increased from 3% to 5% earlier, on 31 October 2024.
+The additional dwelling surcharge had already increased from 3% to 5% earlier, on 31 October 2024.

 What is the stamp duty nil-rate threshold in 2025?